 These coffees come from trees grown on larger farms.
 They are prepared with agricultural practices such as pruning, and mulching.

 Interest returned to Ethiopian coffee in the early 1800s, when there was recorded the highest number of the export of one hundred quintals of coffee from Enerea, an area of modern-day Ethiopia.
 In the 1950s there was a time of increased structure in the Ethiopian coffee industry and a new grading system.

-It is possible to find Ethiopian coffees from a single area, though it’s relatively hard.
+It is possible to find Ethiopian coffee in a single area, though it’s relatively hard.
 However, the roaster may simply have bought a coffee that had come through the ECX and it could still be amazing despite its lack of transparency.
 These coffees have much to offer in taste if it’s chosen carefully.

 Once difficult to trace, the quality and origin of coffee are becoming more traceable.
 This allows consumers to make their choices based on more information about where and how their coffee is harvested.